smithjd/sql-pet/docs/06-docker-setup-postgres-with-dvdrental-piecemeal.md

 ## Build the Docker Image

 Build an image that derives from postgres:10.
 Connect the local and Docker directories that need to be shared.
-Expose the standard Postgres port 5432.
+Expose the standard PostgreSQL port 5432.

   " postgres-dvdrental" # tells Docker the image that is to be run (after downloading if necessary)